 “A major factor in Governing Body decisions was the two-thirds majority rule.
 This produced some strange effects at times.
 The rule was that a two-thirds majority (of the total active membership) was needed to carry a motion.
 I personally appreciated the opportunity this allowed for a member to vote differently from the majority or simply to abstain without feeling that he was, in effect, exercising ‘veto power.’
 On minor matters, even when not in complete agreement, I generally voted with the majority.” – Crisis of Conscience by Raymond Franz, page 115.

 From the writings of Raymond Franz, it seems that the “two-thirds majority” rule for Governing Body meetings was brought into effect some time in 1975.
-Obviously, Franz left the Governing Body in 1980, so there is no reliable way of knowing whether the rule (which was first suggested by Nathan Knorr) is still in use today.
-However, it seems likely that it, at the very least, a straightforward majority is still required in order for motions to be passed at Governing Body meetings.
+Obviously, Franz left the Governing Body in 1980, so there is no reliable way of knowing whether the rule (which was first suggested by Nathan Knorr) is still in use today, or if/when it came to be phased out.

 What happens if Jehovah’s direction is unclear?